 Reason being: they don’t charge international ATM fees!
 I used their checking account debit card all over Southeast Asia to easily get local cash.
 (If you know me, you know I love credit cards, but most street food vendors don’t seem to take those…) Other banks, like Chase or Wells Fargo, would have charged me at least a 3% transaction fee every time.

 So that’s why I recommend at least opening a checking account there, so you have the card on hand for trips.
-But if you like to handle your banking all in one place, they have a good savings account rate too, at 1% APY.
+But if you like to handle your banking all in one place, they have a good savings account rate too, at 1.70% APY on any balance.
 Neither the 360 Checking or 360 Savings account has monthly maintenance fees.

 You also get a $25 bonus when your initial deposit is $250 or more (in the checking or savings), so keep that in mind while signing up–free money!